-Sustainability - Industrial Installation (Tab D)
+Sustainability - Non-industrial Installation and Individual/Team (Tab D)

 To recognize efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
 Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation worldwide.